vestrel00/contacts-android/docs/entities/about-api-entities.md

 For more info, read about [Local (device-only) contacts](./../entities/about-local-contacts.md).

-## Automatic data kinds creation

-An entry of each of the following data kinds are automatically created for all contacts, if not provided;

-- `GroupMembership`, underlying value defaults to the account's default system group
-- `Name`, underlying value defaults to null
-- `Nickname`, underlying value defaults to null
-- `Note`, underlying value defaults to null

-This automatic creation occur automatically in the background (typically after creation) only for RawContacts that are associated with an Account.
-If a valid account is provided, membership to the (auto add) system group is automatically created immediately by the Contacts Provider at the time of creation.
-The name, nickname, and note are automatically created at a later time.

-> Note that the query APIs in this library do not return blanks in results.
-In this case, the `Name`,
-> `Nickname`, and `Note` will not be included in the RawContact because their primary values are all
-> null.
-Blanks are also ignored on insert and deleted on update.
-> For more info, read about [Blank data](./../entities/about-blank-data.md).

-If a valid account is not provided, no entries of the above are automatically created.

-To determine if a RawContact is associated with an Account or not, read [Query for Accounts](./../accounts/query-accounts.md).

 ## Data integrity

 There is a section in the official Contacts Provider documentation about "Data Integrity";